Kerbalnut/Sanitize-PDF/README.md

 To get started, you need 2 pieces of softare.

-1. The first is [**GhostScript**](https://chocolatey.org/packages/Ghostscript), a command-line tool for converting PDF and PostScript files, that needs to be installed on your local system.
+1. [**GhostScript**](https://chocolatey.org/packages/Ghostscript), a command-line tool for converting PDF and PostScript files, that needs to be installed on your local system.
-2. The second is the Batch script file [**Sanitize-PDF.bat**](https://github.com/Kerbalnut/Sanitize-PDF/blob/master/Sanitize-PDF.bat), which you can place anywhere, on your Desktop, in your My Documents folder, etc. After **GhostScript** is installed, **Sanitize-PDF.bat** can be used to automatically call it with the necessary command-line parameters to generate several (3, at this moment) versions of that PDF document, converted with different methods to remove Active Content.
+2. [**Sanitize-PDF.bat**](https://github.com/Kerbalnut/Sanitize-PDF/blob/master/Sanitize-PDF.bat), a Batch script file which you can place anywhere on your local system, on your Desktop, in your My Documents folder, etc. After **GhostScript** is installed, **Sanitize-PDF.bat** can be used to automatically call it with the necessary command-line parameters to generate several (3, at this moment) versions of that PDF document, converted with different methods to remove Active Content.

+Choose one of the following 4 install methods (rated by ease-of-use):

+## #1.
+To automatically install everything

+Head over to the [**Releases**][4] page to find the most recent stable versions, find the [latest one](https://github.com/Kerbalnut/Sanitize-PDF/releases/latest), and download the **Source code (zip)**.

+Once finished downloading, un-zip the file, and in it you will find an [install](https://github.com/Kerbalnut/Sanitize-PDF/tree/master/install) folder with:

+- `BoxstarterInstall-Ghostscript.bat`
+- `Install-Chocolatey.bat`

+Both of these are automation scripts that will will enable Sanitize-PDF.bat dependency installation of GhostScript, required for the script to function.
+Pick either one (both will require Administrator permissions), and run one of them by **double-clicking** on it.

+A reboot may be necessary.

+Afterwards, **Sanitize-PDF.bat** is ready to run.

+### How to choose which installer method:

+How to choose between `Install-Chocolatey.bat` and `BoxstarterInstall-Ghostscript.bat`?
+Both rely on [**Chocolatey**](https://chocolatey.org) to automatically install [GhostScript](https://www.ghostscript.com).

+- Use `BoxstarterInstall-Ghostscript.bat` for a 1-shot, all-in-one install method with no unnecessary extras.
+- Use `Install-Chocolatey.bat` if you wish to experiment with  [Chocolatey](https://chocolatey.org/packages) to manage other Windows software installs and automatic updates e.g. `\> choco upgrade Ghostscript`

+**Chocolatey** is a package manager used to automate software installs, like apt-get for Windows.
+It is essentially a wrapper for the [NuGet package system](https://www.nuget.org/), which *packages* software by storing additional metadata about how to use it in a standardized format.
+You can install Chocolatey by following the [official instructions on Chocolatey.org](https://chocolatey.org/install), or by running [`Install-Chocolatey.bat`](https://github.com/Kerbalnut/Sanitize-PDF/blob/master/install/Install-Chocolatey.bat), which is essentially a wrapper for the PowerShell 1-liner from the official documentation (and also automatically requests Administrator permissions when you **double-click** it).

+Once Chocolately is installed, **Sanitize-PDF.bat** will detect if GhostScript has not been installed yet, and automatically call Chocolately to handle the install (with `choco install ghostscript -y`) when starting up.
+Double-click **Sanitize-PDF.bat** and the dependency checks and chocolatey automatic install will run, until the *"no input PDF found"* error is reached.

+[**Boxstarter**](https://boxstarter.org/) is essentially a wrapper for Chocolatey.
+It allows packages from the [Chocolatey public repository](https://chocolatey.org/packages) to be installed without requiring the user to install Chocolatey first.
+It also has a few other features, such as additional functions useful for setting up a computer after a fresh Windows install like changing certain Windows OS options & prefences; or such as the ability to **call a runtime executable through IE (using native Windows tools) to run a Boxstarter script** without having Boxstarter installed yet, either.
+This is the feature the script [`BoxstarterInstall-Ghostscript.bat`](https://github.com/Kerbalnut/Sanitize-PDF/blob/master/install/BoxstarterInstall-Ghostscript.bat) employs, which is essentially a wrapper for IE & Boxstarter.
+It builds the URL for the Boxstarter runtime executable script to install the GhostScript package (from Chocolatey), then finds IE, and calls it with that URL.

+## #2.
+If you already have Chocolatey installed

+Install GhostScript:  (Run As Administrator)

+- [Chocolatey package](https://chocolatey.org/packages/Ghostscript) install: `\> choco install ghostscript -y`

+A reboot may be necessary.

+#### Post-install instructions:

+~~It seems like chocolatey does not always successfully [auto-shim](https://github.com/chocolatey/choco/wiki/FeaturesShim) the ghostscript executables after install.
+Which means you will have to shim the executables yourself to successfully call them from the batch file.~~

+*(Note: [shimgen.exe](https://chocolatey.org/docs/FeaturesShim) is a free tool included with Chocolatey)*

+~~Run from command prompt or PowerShell:~~

+*Assuming a 64-bit OS:* `shimgen --output=gswin64c --path="$env:ProgramFiles\gs\gs9.23\bin\gswin64c.exe" --debug`

+> [**v1.1.1** or greater][4] of **Sanitize-PDF.bat** will automatically install & shim Ghostscript (`gswin64c.exe`) if you have [chocolatey](https://chocolatey.org/install) installed.

+Then, follow the remaining instructions in **#4.
+If you already have GhostScript installed**

+## #3.
+To manually install GhostScript yourself (required dependency)

+Head over to the [GhostScript installer page](https://www.ghostscript.com/download/gsdnld.html), download the appropriate version for your system, and run the installer.

+A reboot may be necessary.

+> [**v1.1.1** or greater][4] of **Sanitize-PDF.bat** will automatically add Ghostscript (`gswin64c.exe`) to your PATH environment variable, if it is found.

+Then, follow the remaining instructions in **#4.
+If you already have GhostScript installed**

+## #4.
+If you already have GhostScript installed

+Head to the [**Releases**][4] page to find the latest stable version of **Sanitize-PDF.bat** and download it.
+If you run into trouble with firewalls/anti-virus/anti-malware warnings while downloading the .bat file, try the **Source code (zip)** download instead.

+### Handling download errors

+If you still get firewall/anti-virus/anti-malware/proxy services blocking even your **Source code (zip)** download attempts, you can always easily create the batch file script yourself:

+1. Open [Sanitize-PDF.bat](https://github.com/Kerbalnut/Sanitize-PDF/blob/master/Sanitize-PDF.bat) on GitHub and click the ["Raw" link](https://raw.githubusercontent.com/Kerbalnut/Sanitize-PDF/master/Sanitize-PDF.bat)
+2. Press **Ctrl+A** to Select All, then **Ctrl+C** to Copy
+1. Open `notepad.exe`
+2. Paste the contents into `notepad` with **Ctrl+V**
+5. Save as **"Sanitize-PDF.bat"**
+	- If you receive a warning that changing file extensions will corrupt the document, click **Yes** to proceed with the change.
+The file extension **must** be changed to .bat for the script to work.

 ---